SNClevTN/Capstone/README.md

 ### Known Issues and Challenges
 The data is in PDFs with no set format from year to year, web scraping will lead to a large amount of cleaning within Python.
 Cleaning, organizing, and analyzing the data enforced my skill set of making data usable.
-In Tableau I will tell the story of how internet scammers have change over the years, and what to tell your parents and grandparents to watch out for.
+In Tableau I will tell the story of how internet scammers have changed over the years, and what to tell your parents and grandparents to watch out for.